mikael-ros/slumper/README.md

 - Lighthouse browser addon
 - Some kind of screen reader
 - Some kind of addon that allows you to simulate colorblindness (Firefox can do this natively)
-- A couple devices and browsers to test compatability
+- A couple devices and browsers to test compatability, for example:
+    - Linux, Windows, Android and or IOS
+    - Phone and PC, maybe also a laptop or TV
+    - The above, or BrowserStack (or a similar service)

 ### 🖥 Running the site locally
 Simply run: